 Hey there!
-I am glad you stopped in to check out this recipe!
-I won’t keep you long before getting to the good stuff.
+I am glad you stopped in to check out this recipe for vegan chewy caramels!

 I recently went plant based and the only thing I found myself missing was baking decadent desserts.
 I have discovered that not only can you make delicious, mouth watering vegan desserts, but generally they tend to have more nutritional value than their non-vegan counterparts.